 - Desire for sweets.
 Excessive perspiration.

-- Unquenchable thirst with polyuria; skin cold; loss of appetite; sleep disturbed or lost; urine escapes involuntary when urinate.
+- Unquenchable thirst with polyuria; skin cold; loss of appetite; sleep disturbed or lost; urine escapes involuntarily when urinate.

 - Passes urine very frequently almost every hour at night.